AdobeDocs/experience-platform.en/help/profile/ui/user-guide.md

 ## Next steps

-By reading this guide, you now know how to view and manage your [!DNL Profile] data using the [!DNL Experience Platform] UI.
-For information on how to work with Profile data using the Real-time Customer Profile API, please refer to the [Profile developer guide](../api/overview.md).
+By reading this guide, you know how to view and manage your organization's profile data using the Experience Platform UI.
+For information on how to work with profile data using Experience Platform APIs, please refer to the [Real-time Customer Profile API guide](../api/overview.md).